-The scheme allows employers to loan cycles and equipment to employees as a tax-free benefit, with the option of buying at the end of the loan period.
+This government scheme enables employers to loan cycles and associated safety equipment to employees as a tax-free benefit with the option to buy at a discounted price at the end of the loan period.

 Who is eligible?